HSC technology solutions to protein solubility.

 - Flow formulation of interest over the column using HSC system

-- Inject protein into formulation flow and measure volume required to elute protein (retention volume) as it interacts with the same protein covalently bound to column media
+- Inject protein into formulation flow and measure volume required to elute protein (retention volume) as it interacts with the same protein covalently

 - Calculate retention factors and B22 values of proteins in different formulations